newsbubbles/tooler_chat/docs/LOGGING.md

 - `tool_calls.log` - Log of tool calls only
 - `api_endpoints.log` - Log of API endpoint calls only

+When MAX_DEBUG mode is enabled, additional log files are created:

+- `requests.log` - Detailed log of all HTTP requests and responses with bodies
+- `sql.log` - Detailed log of all SQL queries with parameters and timing

 ## Configuration

 Logging can be configured via environment variables in your `.env` file: